box/developer.box.com/content/guides/box-ai/supported-models.md

 <Message type='notice'>
 The list may change depending on the model availability.
-Models offered in **Preview** moe have not been fully performance-tested at scale and are made available on an as-is basis.
+Models offered in **Preview** mode have not been fully performance-tested at scale and are made available on an as-is basis.
 You may experience variability in model/output quality, availability, and accuracy
 </Message>

 | Provider        | Family |Availability| API Name                                | External documentation                                                  | Capability |